sisrfeng/coc-wiki/F.A.Q.md

 :CocOpenLog
 ```

-The log would be cleared just after coc server started.
+The log will be cleared just after coc server starts.